Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Results and discussions

 In previous CEI experiments, the measured delay-independent kinetic energy release (KER) show two major peaks centered around 4.4 eV and 5.2 eV for the doubly charged ion\cite{corrales2012,daniel2023}.
 Our simulation, as well as previous works\cite{corrales2012,daniel2023}, reveals that the KER peak near the 4.4 eV can be attributed to Coulomb explosions on the lowest ionic PES.\footnote[4]{The KER curves in Ref.\cite{corrales2012,daniel2023} are mislabeled.
 The labels associated to the $\text{I}^+(^3\text{P}_2)$ state and the $\text{I}^+(^1\text{D}_2)$ state should be swapped.} Therefore, the molecule is highly likely ionized to the lowest $\text{CH}_3\text{I}^{2+}$ ionic state corresponding to $\text{I}^+(^3\text{P}_2)$ threshold after IR multi-photon absorption, and we simulate the Coulomb explosion part on this PES for most of our PD-CE trajectories.
+Moreover, conical intersections are absent on this PES, justifying our simplification of not considering non-adiabatic effects for the Coulomb explosion part.
 Figure \ref{fig2}(a) shows the lowest adiabatic PES of $\text{CH}_3\text{I}^{2+}$ as a function of the C-I distance $R$ and the angle $\alpha$ when the cation is in $C_{3v}$ symmetry.
 Contrary to the 1D potential curve shown in Fig.\ref{fig1}(a) and in other literature\cite{corrales2012,corrales2019}, there is no local minimum on this PES.
 Consequently, our simulation finds that no metastable $\text{CH}_3\text{I}^{2+}$ cations can be formed for this ionic state, which is in contrast to the results using 1D wave packet propagation reported in Ref. \cite{corrales2012}.
 By further examination of all of the fifteen states in Fig. \ref{fig1}(a), only the state corresponding to the $\text{I}^+(^1\text{S}_0)$ threshold has a shallow well near $R=2.25$ \AA, which may support metastable $\text{CH}_3\text{I}^{2+}$ cations as will be discussed with more details in Section 3.4.